strenkml/discord-typescript-template/README.md

 - Custom logging
 - Production and non production modes
 - Docker containers for prod and non-prod
-- A Makefile file for easily building and running the docker containers
+- A Makefile file for easily building and running the Docker containers
 - Prettier config file
 - Eslint config